-Thousands join pro-Palestine march in London
+Hundreds of thousands join largest march in London so far against Gaza war

 — Jeremy Corbyn (@jeremycorbyn) November 11, 2023

-The UK government’s ministers had called for Saturday’s march to be cancelled because it falls on Armistice Day, which marks the end of World War I and commemorates those killed in military action.
+The UK government’s ministers had called for Saturday’s march to be cancelled because it falls on Armistice Day.

-On Wednesday, British Prime Rishi Sunak told reporters that he would hold the Metropolitan police commissioner accountable for safety since the police official defied demands to ban the pro-Palestine protests on Armistice Day.
+Sunak told reporters on Wednesday that he would hold the Metropolitan police commissioner accountable for safety since the police official defied demands to ban the pro-Palestine protests.

+Police said at least 82 people were arrested in central London on Saturday “to prevent a breach of the peace”.
+They were members of a group of counterprotesters who opposed the pro-Palestinian rally under way in the city.

-A few hours before the protest began on Saturday morning, a mile (1.6km) away from the start of the march, about 1,000 people lined the streets to watch the remembrance events at the Cenotaph war memorial.
+A few hours before the protest began on Saturday, a mile (1.6km) away from the start of the march, about 1,000 people lined the streets to watch the remembrance events at the Cenotaph war memorial.

-Among the crowd, some right-wing counter-protesters opposed to the pro-Palestinian march chanted messages including, “We want our country back”.
+Among the crowd, some right-wing counterprotesters opposed to the pro-Palestinian march chanted messages including, “We want our country back.”

-The Metropolitan police said even their officers “faced aggression from counter-protesters” who were in the Whitehall area while the two minutes silence for Armistice Day was being marked.
+Fights broke out near the Cenotaph between police and right-wing protesters.
+Police used batons to stop the demonstrators, and ceremonies at the memorial were not interrupted.
+Clashes also took place in other parts of the city, including Chinatown and near the Houses of Parliament.

+Following the confrontation near the Cenotaph, police said the counterprotesters were not a single group and officers were tracking them as they moved away into other parts of London.

 “The scenes of disorder we witnessed by the far-right at the Cenotaph are a direct result of the Home Secretary’s words.
 The police’s job has been made much harder,” the mayor of London Sadiq Khan said in a post on X.